PolCorTs/Thalassa/README.md

 # Thalassa

+This is a forked verion from Thalassa by [Bullseye14](https://github.com/Bullseye14) and [XaviMarin35](https://github.com/xavimarin35)

 This is a project made by [CITM](https://www.citm.upc.edu/) students of the TTC (Tech Talent Center) in Barcelona, in which we make our own platformer game in C & C++.

 ## Information